Market

 While the uses of rubber are diverse and span many market segments, consumption of rubber is dominated by tire manufacturers, which consume approximately 70% of the natural rubber produced.
 The leading tire manufactures have recognized the market dynamics and the significant risks surrounding rubber production.
 These companies support the development of new rubber crops and have made investments to advance alternative crop development and source rubber from substitute crops.

 The major barriers to increasing natural rubber production sufficiently to meet rising demand are the result of fundamental limitations in the current production system.
-Commercial natural rubber production employs a single crop species (Hevea brasiliensis, Brazilian rubber tree) with a restricted growth range due to its strict environmental requirements with respect to temperature and moisture.
+Commercial natural rubber production employs a single crop species (Hevea brasiliensis, Brazilian rubber tree) with a restricted growth range due to its strict temperature and moisture requirements.
 Key limitations and vulnerabilities for rubber production in South East Asia include:

 • susceptibility to disease caused by South American Leaf Blight, a pathogen that eliminated rubber production in Brazil early in the 20th century and remains a global threat today;